digital-asset/daml/docs/source/daml/reference/choices.rst

 - Makes a choice pre-consuming: the contract is archived before the body of the exercise is executed.
 - The archival behavior is analogous to the *consuming* default behavior.
 - Unlike what happens the in *consuming* default behavior, though, contracts created in the choice body are divulged only to their respective signatories and controllers and not to the observers of the contract on which the choice was exercised.
+- Can be thought as a non-consuming choice that implicitly archives the contract before anything else happens

 Postconsuming choices
 *********************